 Regular bus services are available for Ardabil city from Tehran and other cities.
 The distance between Ardabil and Tehran is 580 km or about 8 hours of driving.

 Mount Sabalan which is part of the Alborz Mountain Range is located in Ardabil Province in northwest of Iran.
-In terms of popularity, its peak (15,784 ft.) comes third to the Damavand Peak in Iran, and its slopes resemble a less glacial Alps.
+In terms of popularity, its peak (15,784 ft.) comes third to the Damavand Peak in Iran, and its slopes resemble the less glacial Alps.
 Mount Sabalan is an inactive volcano with a beautiful crater lake that has turned into a tourist attraction in Ardabil.
 This unique lake is situated at the peak of the mountain.
 The Alvares Ski Resort is an interesting attraction and offers great ski runs, hiking tracks, and mountain climbing trails.
 Apart from this skiing facility, there is a large number of hot springs in the province.

-The gem of Ardabil architecture with a collection of the best Iranian architectural elements includes the best and nice tilework, brickwork, breathtaking diaphoretic, gilded wall painting, inlay and lattice box graves, different decorated halls, and a great precious Chinikhane (Museum of porcelain objects) is recorded in UNESCO.
-Sheikh Safi Al Din Ardabili Mausoleum is the burial site of the famous and great Safavid founder by the name Shaykh Abu'l-Fath Ishaq.
+The gem of Ardabil architecture with a collection of the best Iranian architectural elements includes the best and nicest tilework, brickwork, breathtaking diaphoretic, gilded wall painting, inlay and lattice box graves, different decorated halls, and a great precious Chinikhane (Museum of porcelain objects) is recorded in UNESCO.
+Sheikh Safi Al-Din Ardabili Mausoleum is the burial site of the famous and great Safavid founder by the name Shaykh Abu'l-Fath Ishaq.
 His burial site was one of the main places for his followers and pilgrimage.

-Sheikh Safi al-Din Khanegah and Shrine Ensemble in Ardabil was built about the early 16th century and late 18th century.
+Sheikh Safi al-Din Khanegah and Shrine Ensemble in Ardabil was built in the early 16th century and late 18th century.
 It is the burial site of Safi Aldin Ardabili (b.
 1252/3), the founder of the Safavieh order of Sufism.
 The complex is a fine example of medieval Iranian architecture.
 The shrine was an important pilgrimage site throughout the Safavid period (15011722) and underwent numerous improvements and embellishments to become one of the most beautiful of all Safavid monuments.
 The site includes a library, a mosque, a school, a mausoleum, a cistern, a hospital, kitchens, a bakery, and some offices.
 In 2010, it was registered on the UNESCO World Heritage List.
 This monument is situated in the Ali-Ghapu area.

 The general plan of this historical monument has been developed, modified, and renovated over many centuries.
 This complex consists of tombs and shrines grouped around a single rectangular courtyard centered on a fountain.
 The complex's exterior is irregular and features brick and tiled walls.
 The main entrance to the sanctuary courtyard is through a small forecourt, located at the end of a long and narrow walled garden established in the 15th century.